AdaCore/training_material/courses/rust_essentials/015_overview/01_what_is_rust.rst

 - Multi-paradigm

-   - Imperative - instruct compiler *how* to perform task
+   - Imperative - instruct the compiler *how* to perform a task
-   - Functional - describe *what* result should be
+   - Functional - describe *what* the result should be
    - Powerful OOP features